juanwolf/blog/_posts/2017-01-22-introduction-to-docker.markdown

 `docker images`

-You should have the hello_cli but also the mongo image we downloaded the previous chapter.
+You should have the hello_cli but also the mongo image we downloaded in the previous chapter.
 Now we can run our docker image and see if everything works:

 `docker run -it --rm hello_cli`